getpingback/frontend-challenge/README.md

 # Api

-You must use https://opentdb.com/ as API for getting the Trivia Questions.
-Be aware that the documentation for using this API is in the provided link and that you need to receive 10 questions for each request these questions should only be true/false and have a pre-setted difficulty.
+You must use https://opentdb.com/ as API for getting the trivia questions.
+Be aware that the documentation for using this API is in the provided link and that you need to receive 10 questions for each request, these questions should only be true/false and have a pre-setted difficulty.

 # Screens